 Smith's comments, according to himself, reached Williamson's stepfather, who called Smith shortly after the initial comments.
 Williamson said “everyone is entitled to their opinion” and thanked those who levied the criticism, in general, if it comes from a “great place.”

 Unfortunately for Williamson, the words of Smith and others will only grow louder if he cannot keep the weight off or stay on the court.
-The Pelicans are set to open the season on Oct.
+The Pelicans' season begins Oct.
 23 vs. the Chicago Bulls.